OnePlus 10 Pro review: one step closer to the top

 Launched globally on the 31st March 2022, the OnePlus 10 Pro is available for pre-order right now in the US and the UK, although it won’t reach Australia as far as we know.

 You can buy it in a couple of different variants.
-The first comes in Volcanic Black and gives you 8GB of RAM with 128GB of storage, it will set you back £799 in the UK.
+The first comes in Volcanic Black and gives you 8GB of RAM with 128GB of storage, it will set you back $899 in the US and £799 in the UK.

-The second variant comes in Emerald Forest and gives you 12GB of RAM alongside 256GB of storage, you’ll be able to pick that up for £856 in the UK.
+The second variant comes in Emerald Forest and gives you 12GB of RAM alongside 256GB of storage, you’ll be able to pick that up for £899 in the UK but there's no news on any US pricing for this model yet.

 OnePlus 10 Pro review: what’s new